 If necessary, the guardianship has the right to take away the incapacitated person’s authority to make decisions about his or her healthcare, support, and welfare.
-The Incapacitated Person might retain the right to make some decisions, but not others.
+The incapacitated person might retain the right to make some decisions, but not others.

-A prime example would be an Incapacitated Person suffering from Alzheimer’s Disease or Dementia, who doesn’t have the competency to makes those decisions for themselves anymore.
+A prime example would be an incapacitated person suffering from Alzheimer’s Disease or Dementia, who doesn’t have the competency to makes those decisions for themselves anymore.

 Examples of decisions that a guardian can make are medical, where the person will live, and what daily activities to attend.
-A guardian must take into account the preferences of the incapacitated person and act in the best interest of their wants/needs at all times.
+A guardian must take into account the preferences of the incapacitated person and act in the best interest of their wants and needs at all times.
 The guardian must report to the court annually about the incapacitated person.
 To learn more responsibilities of a Guardian, go HERE.

 What is a Conservatorship?